The question "do melatonin vapes work?" really has two answers.

 While more research is needed to determine the total effectiveness of inhaling melatonin, it’s safe to say that many people have had success using a melatonin diffuser to fall asleep faster.
 The evidence so far is anecdotal, but that doesn’t mean it’s not valid.
 It just means scientific research hasn’t quite caught up yet.

 Melatonin Diffusers Have Thousands of Positive Reviews

 MELO Air vaporizers from MELO Labs receive around 3,000 or more 5-star reviews per year.
 Clearly, some people find them effective.
-For instance, the cotton candy flavored MELO Air melatonin diffuser currently has nearly 500 5-star reviews.
+For instance, the cotton candy flavored MELO Air melatonin diffuser currently has more than 500 5-star reviews.

 Overall, customers comment on how it helps them both fall asleep faster and stay asleep throughout the night, and how good it tastes.
 They also mention how quickly they feel the effects, usually within 20-30 minutes (much faster than melatonin pills).